Ptolemy2002/ts-utils/lib/README.md

 The condition can then be passed to the `valueConditionMatches` function along with a value of type `T` to determine if the condition is met for that value.

+### SerializableValueCondition<T>
+This type is the same as `ValueCondition<T>` except that any function values are disallowed, making it safe for JSON serialization, assuming that `T` is also JSON-serializable.

+This is assignable to any field that accepts a `ValueCondition<T>`.

 ### OptionalValueCondition<T>
 This type is the same as `ValueCondition<T>` except that the value can also be `null`, indicating any value is acceptable.

+### OptionalSerializableValueCondition<T>
+This type is the same as `SerializableValueCondition<T>` except that the value can also be `null`, indicating any value is acceptable.

+This is assignable to any field that accepts an `OptionalValueCondition<T>`.

 ### AdvancedCondition<T>
 ```typescript